nhsbsa/nhsbsa-digital-playbook/src/data-visualisation/accessibility/data-a11y.md

 ## Best practice for data accessibility

+[This link to the NHSBSA Content Design Standards][data 5] will be updated once the relevant content is available in the playbook.

-Our internal [Content Design Standards][data 5] state how we should be presenting data.
+The content design standards state how we should be presenting data.
 Some things we can use to help our users include:

 - removing unnecessary numbers - always try to round values up to a whole number, and get rid of decimal places unless it’s money
 - leaving lots of space, so that numbers don’t jump around so much on the screen for people with dyscalculia